 It is important to establish that for the EDG to be capable of performing its design basis function, both on-skid and off-skid support systems and components must also meet their design basis functional requirements.

+Note that Oconee has hydro units as emergency standby power.
+This is the only plant that uses hydro as standby power.
+New designs have considered combustion gas turbines as emergency standby power sources.

 COMPETENCY